pw201/csd-reminder-bot/README.md

 LessonDetails is a type for configuring details of a set of lessons which are found on a single tab of a Google Sheet.
-Typically, all the lessons of a particular type on a particular night.
+Typically, all the lessons of a particular type on a particular night of the week.

 `cron.py` will by default send emails for lessons today, but can be given a `--days` argument to work a number